awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 44.	at java.lang.Thread.run(Thread.java:748)
 ```

+## Error: Amazon S3 Service Token Expired<a name="error-s3-service-token-expired"></a>

+When moving data to and from Amazon Redshift, temporary Amazon S3 credentials, which expire after 1 hour, are used\.
+If you have a long running job, it might fail\.
+For information about how to set up your long running jobs to move data to and from Amazon Redshift, see [Moving Data to and from Amazon Redshift](aws-glue-programming-etl-redshift.md)\.

 ## Error: No Private DNS for Network Interface Found<a name="error-no-private-DNS"></a>

 If a job fails or a development endpoint fails to provision, it might be because of a problem in the network setup\.
 + If you are using the Amazon provided DNS, the value of `enableDnsHostnames` must be set to true\.
-For more information, see [DNS](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html)\.
+For more information, see [DNS](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.

 ## Error: Development Endpoint Provisioning Failed<a name="error-development-endpoint-failed"></a>

 If AWS Glue fails to successfully provision a development endpoint, it might be because of a problem in the network setup\.
 + When you define a development endpoint, the VPC, subnet, and security groups are validated to confirm that they meet certain requirements\.
 + If you provided the optional SSH public key, check that it is a valid SSH public key\.
 + Check in the VPC console that your VPC uses a valid **DHCP option set**\.
-For more information, see [DHCP option sets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html)\.
+For more information, see [DHCP option sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html)\.
 + If after a few minutes, the development endpoint **Provisioning status** changes to `FAILED` and the failure reason is DNS related, for example, `Reverse dns resolution of ip 10.5.237.213 failed`, check your DNS setup\.
 For more information, see [Setting Up DNS in Your VPC](set-up-vpc-dns.md)\.
 + If the cluster remains in the PROVISIONING state, contact AWS Support\.